TaylorResearchLab/Petagraph/README.md

 The `ingest_petagraph.sh` script is located [here](https://github.com/TaylorResearchLab/Petagraph/blob/main/build_scripts/ingest_petagraph.sh)
 You will need to change 2 directory paths within the `ingest_petagraph.sh` script, one to the location of the UBKG CSVs and the other to the location of the nodes and edges files of the 20 datasets.
 This script should take a little over an hour to run.
 Once the `ingest_petagraph.sh` script is done running, the UBKG CSVs are now called the Petagraph CSVs, as the 20 additional datasets have been processed and appended.

 #### 4. Create a new, empty database in Neo4j Desktop and move the CSVs you've just produced. into the import directory of your new database.
+To create a new database, click the Add menu in the upper right hand corner of the Neo4j Desktop Application home screen and select local DBMS.
+Once the new database has been created, click the 3 little dots to the right of the new database name to bring up the drop down menu, select folders -> import, and place the Petagraph CSVs in the import folder.

+Then open up the database drop down menu again and open up the Neo4j terminal to run the code in step 5.

 #### 5. Run the following commands from the Neo4j Desktop Terminal in the top level directory of the new database you've just created.
 ```bash